 I obtained my PhD in 2020 from the University of Lübeck where I identified new biomarkers for thyroid hormone disorders in a translational approach.
 In this context I investigated the role of thyroid hormones and their contribution to the functions of liver-resident macrophages.
 I joined the group of Myriam Aouadi, to identify and characterize macrophage populations that are involved in the progression of obesity-induced comorbidities in the liver and decipher underlying mechanisms to contribute to prospective therapeutic approaches.
 In this group I can draw on experience with state-of-the-art technologies like single cell RNA sequencing, liver spheroids and sophisticated bioinformatic tools and the tight connection of clinical and pre-clinical trials that allow me to directly translate findings into the clinical context.

 As a computational biologist, I am keen in translating data science to medical research.
 I obtained my PhD in medicine from University of Helsinki in 2016.
 My research was using system biology approaches to study the transcriptome dynamics during the evolution and treatment resistance in cancer.
-In 2017, I joined Professor Rickard Sandberg’s group as a junior postdoc.
+After my PhD, I joined Professor Rickard Sandberg’s group as a junior postdoc.
 My research projects focused on single cell data analysis and computational method development on various metabolic tissues in collaboration with different metabolic groups from Integrated Cardio-Metabolic Center at Karolinska institute.
 During the collaborations, I got very interested in the field of metabolism and was eager to continue my research on metabolic diseases, such as obesity and diabetes.
-In 2020, I got the opportunity to join Dr. Myriam Aouadi’s research group as a senior postdoc with my today’s aims to understand the molecular mechanisms that drive the transcriptomic dysregulation in human metabolic diseases using system biology approaches.
+In 2020, I joined Dr. Myriam Aouadi’s research group with my aims to develop system biology approaches to in-depth understand the molecular mechanisms that drive the transcriptomic dysregulation in human metabolic diseases.

 Ana Vankova, Lab technician